-Interviews are required for our clinical programs: Doctor of Naturopathic Program (ND), Doctor of Science in Oriental Medicine (DSOM), and Masters of Science in Oriental Medicine (MSOM).
+Interviews are required for our clinical programs: Doctor of Naturopathic Program (ND), Doctor of Acupuncture with a Chinese Herbal Medicine Specialization (DAcCHM), and Master of Acupuncture with a Chinese Herbal Medicine Specialization (MAcCHM).
 We understand that interviewing for medical school is an important professional milestone, and NUNM wants you be prepared.

 Your admissions counselor and a faculty member representing the programs you’re applying to will be interviewing you.
 The interview lasts approximately 45 minutes, and will consist of questions for you.
 There will also be time for you to ask questions and have general conversation.
 Here are a few pointers to consider.